 Conclusion

 The market for performance testing tools offers varied alternatives to Gatling.
 The closest one is JMeter, but it does not have native cloud capabilities.
-In this case, PFLB stands out as a strong second, offering cloud-native architecture, AI-driven insights, and user-friendly features.
+In this case, PFLB stands out as a strong second, offering a cloud-native architecture that enables seamless execution of JMeter tests in the cloud, along with AI-driven insights, gRPC stress testing, and user-friendly features.
 The ultimate decision, however, hinges on your team’s technical proficiency, the complexity of your project, and the demands of your infrastructure.

 Related insights in blog articles